-Things have changed a lot since 2002 when we brought our 6 berth 1995 Mitsubishi Canter.
+Things had changed a lot since 2002 when we brought our 6 berth 1995 Mitsubishi Canter.
 The number of motorhomes on the road these days has multiplied beyond belief, there are to date now more than 75000 members of the NZMCA compared to our number 18180 and of course the number of people selling motorhomes both new and used has exploded.

 Next post will be once we have taken delivery 04/10/2017

 If you would like to see all the places we have visited click here

 If you would like to see the ratings of the places we have stayed click here